dcellison/phi/grammar/orthography.md

 ### double

-#### this is the complete set of consonant doubles that are alowed in φ
+these are the only valid consonant doubles in φ

 | allophone | grapheme | description
 | --------- | -------- | -----------